mehran-shabani/llm-key/hd-docs/system-overview/feature-map.md

 **Category:** LLM Providers
 **Files:** `/server/utils/MCP/`, `/server/endpoints/mcpServers.js`
 **Technologies/Libraries:** @modelcontextprotocol/sdk, uvx for MCP server management
-**How it works:** Full MCP compatibility layer that allows integration with MCP servers as agent tools.
-Automatically discovers and loads MCP servers, converting their tools into AnythingLLM agent plugins with proper function calling support.
+**How it works:** MCP compatibility layer for integrating selected MCP servers as agent tools.
+Supports transports: stdio, sse, and streamableHttp (typed as 'http' in code).
+Discovery is config-based (storage/plugins/anythingllm_mcp_servers.json) — servers listed there may be auto-booted (anythingllm.autoStart); other servers require manual registration.
+Does not validate per-tool runtime dependencies; some tools need extra setup.
+Docker image includes uvx (pinned) for server management but this is not a guarantee of universal MCP compatibility.

 ## Vector Database Layer